Tracking X-ray Outflows with Optical/IR Footprint Lines: Photionisation Modeling Analysis

-\citet{kraemer2020a} scaled the ionising luminosity, $Q$, using an average UV flux at 1350 \AA~ observed over the last 7 years, and computed the value for $Q$ using the assumed SED and a distance of 15 Mpc.
+\citet{kraemer2020a} scaled $Q$ using an average UV flux at 1350 \AA~ observed over the last 7 years, and computed the value for $Q$ using the assumed SED and a distance of 15 Mpc.
 They obtained a value of $Q = 3\times 10^{53}$ photons ${\rm s^{-1}}$ and a bolometric luminosity L$_{bol}$ = 1.4$\times10^{44}$ ${\rm erg~s^{−1}}$ or 0.03 of the Eddington Luminosity.

-In addition, the elemental abundances in the NLR of NGC 4151 were initially determined in \citealt{kraemer2000b}, and based on recent estimates of solar elemental abundances \citep[e.g.,][]{asplund2005a}, they correspond to roughly 1.5x solar.
+In addition, the elemental abundances in the NLR of NGC 4151 were initially determined in \citealt{kraemer2000b}, and based on recent estimates of solar elemental abundances \citep[e.g.,][]{asplund2005a}, they correspond to roughly 1.4x solar.
 We assume the same values for the present paper, as follows (in logarithm, relative to H, by number): He=~-$1.00$, C=~-$3.47$, N=~-$3.92$, O=~-$3.17$, Ne=~-$3.96$, Na=~-$5.76$, Mg=~-$4.48$, Al=~-$5.55$, Si=~-$4.51$, P=~-$6.59$, S=~-$4.82$, Ar=~-$5.60$, Ca=~-$5.66$, Fe=~-$4.4$, and Ni=~-$5.78$.

 We also generate photoionisation models that account for internal dust, assuming grain abundances of 50\% of those determined for the interstellar medium (ISM) \citep[e.g.,][]{mathis1977a}, with the depletions from gas phase scaled accordingly \citep[e.g.,][]{snow1996a}, i.e., C=~-$3.64$, O=~-$3.29$, Mg=~-$4.78$, Al=~-$6.45$, Si=~-$4.81$, Ca=~-$5.96$, Fe=~-$4.70$, and Ni=~-$6.08$.
-The grain abundances of 50\% is the same grain abundance adopted by \citet{kraemer2000b} in their photoionisation study of the NLR of NGC 4151.
+These depletions are consistent with more recent studies \citep[e.g.,][]{mehdipour2018a}.
+The grain abundances of 50\% is the same as that adopted by \citet{kraemer2000b} in their photoionisation study of the NLR of NGC 4151.

 If the X-ray gas was created from the expansion of [O~III] clouds, as discussed in \citealt{trindadefalcao2021b}, we expect it to possess internal dust, since the predicted dust temperatures of the X-ray models are too low to be able to destroy the dust grains \citep[e.g.,][]{barvainis1987a}.
 On the other hand, the destruction of dust grains is possible as a result of shocks.
 If the X-ray gas is entraining clouds of [O~III]-emitting gas \citep[][]{trindadefalcao2021b} and effectively "sweeping" them up, the shocks that occur during this process could be enough to shatter the dust grains within the gas \citep[e.g.,][]{jones1997a}.
+Our assumption of lower than ISM grain abundance is consistent with this scenario.